Bunkers in Albania: Impact

 The bunkerisation programme was a massive drain on Albania's weak economy.
 The construction of prefabricated bunkers alone cost an estimated two percent of net material product, and in total the bunkers cost more than twice as much as the Maginot Line in France, consuming three times as much concrete.
 The programme diverted resources away from other forms of development, such as roads and residential buildings.
 On average, they are said to have each cost the equivalent of a two-room apartment and the resources used to build them could easily have resolved Albania's chronic shortage of housing.
-According to Josif Zagali, building twenty smaller bunkers cost as much as constructing a kilometre of road.
+According to Josif Zagali, building twenty Qender Zjarris cost as much as constructing a kilometre of road.
 It also had a human cost; 70–100 people a year died constructing the bunkers.
 In addition, the bunkers occupied and obstructed a significant area of arable land.

 The bunkerisation of the country had effects that went beyond their ubiquitous physical impact on the landscape.
 The bunkers were presented by the Party as both a symbol and a practical means of preventing Albania's subjugation by foreign powers, but some viewed them as a concrete expression of Hoxha's policy of isolationism – keeping the outside world at bay.
 Some Albanians saw them as an oppressive symbol of intimidation and control.

 Albanian author Ismail Kadare used the bunkers in his 1996 novel The Pyramid to symbolise the Hoxha regime's brutality and control, while Çashku has characterised the bunkers as "a symbol of totalitarianism" because of the "isolation psychology" that they represented.
 It has been argued that the bunkerisation programme was a form of "patterned large-scale construction" that "has a disciplinary potential as a means of familiarising a population with a given order of rule".